martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 would derive the application service type `sip` from the scheme and parse the domain name `example.net` from the host component.

-Each reference identifier in the list MUST be based on the input material and MUST NOT be based on a derived domain such as a domain name discovered through DNS resolution of those inputs.
+Each reference identifier in the list MUST be based on the user inputs and MUST NOT be based on a derived domain such as a domain name discovered through DNS resolution of those inputs.
 This rule is important because only a match between the user inputs and a presented identifier enables the